 - High School Completion or Equivalency

 Financial Aid Advisors at Glendale Community College look for conflicting information when reviewing files selected for verification or when reviewing eligibility documents.
-Students are notified by email to check their student portal (MyGCC) for a comment regarding the conflict.
+Students are notified by email (and or letter) to check their student portal (MyGCC) for a comment regarding the conflict.
 Students are instructed to see a Financial Aid Advisor to resolve the conflict which in many cases requires additional documentation or completion of a form.

 When Glendale Community College receives a subsequent financial aid application (ISIR) for a student who has already been reviewed and packaged and disbursed, a designated staff member reviews the new application and in many cases requests additional documentation from the student.
 These documents may resolve conflicting information that exists.
 However, no further disbursements are made to the student until these documents/information is received and reviewed.
 In some cases students must repay aid if the new information determines that the student was not eligible for his/her previous disbursement.
 In addition, some students must repay all required Title IV aid for that aid year, if they are currently enrolled at GCC and have not responded and submitted all required verification documents by the Financial aid office deadline (for that specific aid year).